 Standing at 107 ft tall and over 250 ft wide, Middle Falls is Letchworth State Park’s powerful centerpiece.

 Middle Falls resembles a much smaller version of Niagara Falls with huge volumes of water crashing over its relatively short drop.
 This is the most popular cataract waterfall of the three in the park.

-Park at either Glen Iris Inn parking lot or Middle / Upper Falls parking lot for easiest access to Middle Falls.
+Park at either Glen Iris Inn and Middle Falls parking lot or Upper Falls parking lot for easiest access to Middle Falls.